Hurricane Florence shifts south as Georgia and Carolinas hunker down

 “I’m not approaching Florence from fear or panic,” said Brad Corpening, 35, who planned to ride out the storm in his boarded-up delicatessen in Wilmington.
 “It’s going to happen.
 We just need to figure out how to make it through.”

 Officials in New Hanover County, which includes Wilmington, have stockpiled enough food and water for 60,000 people for four days, along with more than 28,000 tarps.
-Shelters in the city were filling and some people were being bused inland to Raleigh.
+Shelters in the city were filling and some people were being bused inland to Raleigh, even though some residents there were told they might have to evacuate because of flooding.

 “It’s going to be bad,” said Woody White, chairman of the New Hanover County Commissioners.
 “But no matter how bad it’s going to be, it will pass and our job will be to rebuild this community together, and that’s what we’re going to do.”